Merl/DUit-Launcher/README.md

 # DUit-Launcher

-&gt; I heard you like launcher, so I put a launcher into your launcher
+>I heard you like launcher, so I put a launcher into your launcher

 ## Why?
 Recently we got some allowed companiontools to run side by side with DU.
 So we have to start not one but at least two or three programs when playing DU.